 Afloat in Memory by Lee Ann Frame is an original hand pulled print.
 Lee Ann uses traditional print making techniques such as etching, woodcut & lithography.

 The Garden and Afloat in Memory were inspired by walking through Frederick Meijer Japanese Garden.
 It was the end of summer, a beautiful Sunday afternoon.
 The garden was quiet, a world away from the everyday surroundings.
 Peace, reflection and beauty filled LeeAnn’s vision and mind.
 The rich colors, shapes and textures were welcoming.
 The little girl in “The Garden” and “Afloat in Memory” captivated her attention, encourage a pause, a moment that seemed to stop in time.

-All of the prints that you see are original hand pulled.
+All of the prints that you see are original – each hand pulled.
 The image begins with a drawing.
 Some on location and others in the studio.
-Above all, printmaking has the curious fact that the image is a mirror of the original.
-While Lee Ann works in several printmaking techniques: intaglio, etching, woodblock relief, and lithography, she also teaches ceramics.
+Printmaking has the curious fact that the image is a mirror of the original.
+Ms. Frame works in several printmaking techniques: intaglio, etching, woodblock relief, and lithography.

-Furthermore, this talented artist has juried into over 100 International, National, Statewide, and Regional Exhibitions.
-She has juried many state and regional art competitions.
-In addition, she continues to teach workshops in printmaking and bookbinding.
-LeeAnn is affiliated with the Society of American Graphic Artists; South West Michigan Printmakers International Society of Experimental Artists; Nautilus Fellowship Member; and Mid American Print Council.
+This talented printmaker has had pieces of her work juried into over 100 International, National, Statewide, and Regional Exhibitions.
+Also, she has juried many state and regional art competitions.
+In addition to that, she continues to teach workshops in printmaking and bookbinding.
+Affiliated with the Society of American Graphic Artists; South West Michigan Printmakers International Society of Experimental Artists; Nautilus Fellowship Member; and Mid American Print Council.

 There are no reviews yet.